 In keeping with this understanding of Eliot, critics have generally seen her place in intellectual history as fundamentally opposing the tradition of Kantian ethics, often held up as the example of principle-based ethics par excellence.
 As Annette Federico puts the point, “Eliot is not very interested in philosophical principles about how to act well,” while Immanuel Kant “emphasized . . . applying universal law.”
 Similarly, Anger claims that Eliot “rejects rationalist, rule-based moral systems such as Kantian or Utilitarian ethics, arguing that moral behavior should emerge not from the application of exceptionless moral principles but instead from attentive response to the complex particularities of a situation.”
 Such critics are not wrong.
 Kant does indeed offer an ethical decision procedure, and Eliot does indeed recoil from this way of thinking about moral deliberation.
 But this reading is importantly incomplete.

 It is crucial that Eliot sees sympathy as “check[ing]” and “enlighten[ing]” doctrines and judgments rather than replacing them entirely.
 As Eliot puts it at one point, morality has two sides: a “theoretic and preceptive side” as well as an “emotional side.”
-The value of moral doctrines emerges particularly in Eliot’s final rethis core component of her et, The Impressions of Theophrastus Such, where the narrator refers to “the need of checks from a fellow-feeling with those whom our acts immediately (not distantly) concern.”
+The value of moral doctrines emerges particularly in Eliot’s final reference to this core component of her ethical theory, in The Impressions of Theophrastus Such, where the narrator refers to “the need of checks from a fellow-feeling with those whom our acts immediately (not distantly) concern.”
 Here, the emphasis is on balancing principle-based moral actions with a consideration of their immediate impacts; as the narrator explains:

 Wide-reaching motives, blessed and glorious as they are, and of the highest sacramental virtue, have their dangers. . . .
 They are archangels with awful brow and flaming sword, summoning and encouraging us to do the right and the divinely heroic . . . but to learn what it is they thus summon us to do, we have to consider the mortals we are elbowing, who are of our own stature and our own appetites.